al-lac/al-lac.github.io/blog/umami-website-analytics.md

 ## Reverse Proxy

-To make Umami really usable you probably need to setup an reverse proxy before it so you can have a proper URL like **analytics.yourdomain.com**.
+To make Umami really usable you probably need to setup a reverse proxy in front of it, so you can have a proper URL like **analytics.yourdomain.com**.

 In this case we are using nginx as the reverse proxy.